Ajingi

-Ajingi is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Ajingi.
+Ajingi is a town and Local Government Area in Kano State, Nigeria.

 It has an area of 714 km^{2} and a population of 174,137 at the 2006 census.

 The postal code of the area is 713.

 History

 The local government area of Ajingi was established in 1996.

 Geography

-The average yearly temperature of the Ajingi local government region is expected to be 31 degrees Celsius, with an average humidity of 40%.
+The average yearly temperature of the Ajingi local government region is expected to be 31 degrees Celsius or 87.8 degrees Fahrenheit, with an average humidity of 40%.
 The rainy and dry seasons are the two distinct seasons that the area experiences.
 Ajingi Local Government Area encompasses 714 km^{2} in total area, with an estimated elevation of 1669 feet.
-The average wind speed in the area is 10 km/h.
+The average wind speed in the area is 10 km/h or 6.2 mph.

 Climate

 At Ajingi, the year-round heat is accompanied by a partly overcast dry season and a muggy wet season.
 The average annual temperature is 54 °F to 103 °F; it rarely falls below 49 °F or rises above 107 °F.

 From March 17 to May 27, the hot season, which has an average daily high temperature exceeding 100 °F, lasts for 2.3 months.
 May is the hottest month in Ajingi, with an average high temperature of 101 °F and low temperature of 76 °F. The average daily maximum temperature during the 1.8-month chilly season, which runs from December 4 to January 29, is less than 90 °F. With an average low temperature of 55 °F and high temperature of 88 °F, January is the coldest month of the year in Ajingi.